Faculty and Staff Resources

 The Faculty Enrichment Center’s Research Mentorship: Optimize Your Practice is a learning community for faculty and staff who mentor undergraduate and graduate student researchers.
 While many research mentors report positive experiences with their mentees, negative experiences commonly arise unintentionally.
 This discipline-inclusive program uses interactive, evidence-based activities to help mentors develop productive, mutually satisfying relationships with their mentees.

 If you are building undergraduate research experiences into your grant proposal, it is a good idea to integrate research mentor training and professional development support for students.
-Contact Megan Lamkin, UC’s Program Director for Undergraduate Research, to explore collaborative potential and request a letter of support for your proposal.
+Contact MK Lamkin, UC’s Program Director for Undergraduate Research, to explore collaborative potential and request a letter of support for your proposal.

 Students who register to present at UC’s Undergraduate Scholarly Showcase can nominate their project advisor for Excellence in Undergraduate Research Mentorship.
 Approximately eight faculty/staff and two to four graduate student/post-doc project advisors are selected for the awards each year.